-A little over a year ago, the new United livery was unveiled to the world.
+It’s always a pretty big deal when an all new United livery is unveiled to the world.
 And you know what?
-I don’t actually hate it.
+I don’t actually hate the latest version.
 That says a lot coming from a guy who hasn’t been happy with the United Airlines livery since the Saul Bass design.
-United Airlines has been flopping around with their livery designs since the 90s and I was thrilled to see them finally get it right.
+United Airlines has been dinking around with their livery designs since the 90s so I was thrilled to see them finally get it right(ish).

 A brief summary of the new United livery

 Unveiled on April 24, 2019, United’s new livery is an evolution of the previous design.
 Not only does it borrow elements from its previous United liveries, it also introduces a new design language unlike anything that United has identified itself with before.

 Familiar elements such as the segmented globe on the tail and the block letter UNITED titles remain.
 However, both have been strengthened with thicker line weights and a more vivid color palette to help promote the idea of strength and solidarity.

 Prior to the launch of this new livery, rumors were circulating within the aviation community that United would be ditching the globe icon and reintroduce their iconic “tulip” logo.
 That didn’t happen obviously, which begs the question:

 Is the globe icon now the official symbol of United?